stevelerner/cypress/README.md

 Docker-based setup for demonstrating Cypress Cloud features including Recorded Runs, Test Replay, and Branch Review using the Cypress Real World App.

+This repository contains setup scripts and documentation to configure the Cypress Real World App with Docker and Cypress Cloud integration.

+## Repository Structure

+This is a setup/configuration repository containing:
+- `setup.sh` - Automated setup script
+- `README.md` - This documentation

+You will copy `setup.sh` into your fork of the Cypress Real World App repository to configure it.

 ## Prerequisites

 - macOS (tested on Ventura 13.0+)